After 24 years of teaching at Cal High, Photography 1 and Advanced Photography teacher Paul Fortayon is leaving Cal to begin a new path in his life.

 Sophia Liu, Assistant News Editor

-Junior Sophia Liu is returning to The Californian for a second year as an assistant news editor.
-She’s hoping to have lots of fun at Cal this year through working together with her friends in newspaper class.
-In her free time, Sophia loves reading books, listening to music, and binging new Asian dramas.
-She is especially obsessed with Taylor Swift and romance books.
+Senior Sophia Liu is at The Californian for a third year as an assistant news editor.
+She’s hoping to make valuable memories at Cal this year working with her friends and getting to know the new staff at the newspaper.
+In her free time, Sophia loves reading books, listening to music, and bingeing new Asian dramas.
+Apart from these, she also enjoys spending time with her cats or hanging out with her friends and family.

 Bekah Gracer, Photographer